donnay/interesting-octopus/src/pages/index.md

             url: /docs/history/
             style: link
       - title: Character Races
-        content: >-
+        content: >
-          There are several Character Playable Races from different and unusual worlds.
+          There are several Player Character races from different and unusual worlds.
+We also have several Non-Player Character races.
 Read them all and choose you favourite.
         actions:
           - label: See Player Races
             url: /races